dapr/docs/daprdocs/content/en/developing-applications/integrations/Azure/azure-authentication/howto-aad.md

 ---
 type: docs
-title: "How to: Authenticate using Azure Active Directory"
+title: "How to: Generate a new Azure AD application and Service Principal"
-linkTitle: "How to: Authenticate using Azure AD"
+linkTitle: "How to: Generate Azure AD and Service Principal"
 weight: 30000
-description: "Learn about authenticating Azure components using Azure Active Directory"
+description: "Learn how to generate an Azure Active Directory and use it as a Service Principal"
 ---

-Let's walk through authenticating to Azure using Azure Active Directory (Azure AD).

 ## Prerequisites